velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 # Event driven indxer service

-This application provides and indexing service by consuming user data from Kafka and indexing into elasticsearch.
+This application provides an indexing service by consuming user data from Kafka and indexing into elasticsearch.

 ### Kafka topics